Broken Link Building: Does It Work? How To Do It RIGHT?

 Verdict

-Against what gurus say about broken backlinks, they still work.
+Contrary to what gurus say about broken backlinks, they still work.
 You can even get more results here than in other forms of link building — because of the value involved.

 Nevertheless, do “broken link building” correctly — as described in this article.
 Otherwise, it won’t work for you.